LucioFex/LucioFex/README.md

 <p><em>I’m Lucio, a self-taught in the informatic world, from Argentina <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"></em></p>

 I try to improve as much as I can every day.
-Learning and trying to write the most efficient code you can, but also enjoying every moment
+Learning and trying to write the most efficient code I can, but also enjoying every moment.

 ## My skills
 ```python